ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

+ovarall on this week-0,  we are going to create contextual and logical design, I decided to skip contextual one but I created the logical design by using free lucid chart version.
+I tried to put anything on my thougt,the design it self maybe doesn't perpect but I tried my best

 ## Architecture Diagram

 I added CI/CD pipiline in the diagram, one of the function of the pipiline is to automate the deployment of ECS.